pontazaricardo/Webcrawler_HtmlAgilityPack/README.md

 ```
 was used.
 This command automatically flushes and closes the stream and also calls the **IDisposable.Dispose** of the stream object.

+### Execution

+When running the project, each step's status is output to console.